 2. Kindness is expressed in different ways

-Granted, this is not to say that the Israelis are rude or unkind.
+Granted, this does not mean that the Israelis are rude or unkind.
 It is just not the culture here to smile at everyone you see on the streets.

-However, quite interestingly, I have noticed that some Israelis are not shy in the slightest to come up to you and have a conversation with you (which is not something I was used to while living in Canada – people you did not know would not usually start up a conversation with you).
+However, quite interestingly, I have noticed that some Israelis are not shy in the slightest to come up to you and have a conversation with you (which is not something I was used to while living in Canada.
 And I find that the conversations tend to be quite fruitful and enjoyable.
 I don’t know how to word this correctly, but the conversations don’t come off as ‘fake.’
 The individuals talking to you appear to be genuinely invested and interested in what you have to say.

 And they are kind – utterly and truly kind.
 I recall the first day that I got to Israel: I had just gotten out of the airport and was getting on the train and was having difficulty in figuring out where to put my suitcases so that they would not be in the aisle and in everyone’s way.
 And boy, was I ever having a tough time trying to find a place for my suitcases because of how heavy they were.
 Someone had clearly seen how much I was struggling (and perhaps had even noticed how embarrassed I was for not being strong enough to move my two suitcases properly) and, without having me ask for help, offered to help me and put my suitcases aside.
 All the while, he was beyond kind and respectful.